CambridgeEngineering/PartIA-Computing-Lent-doc/help.rst

 Feedback
 --------

-You can seek feedback on your work from demonstrators in the DPO sessions.
+You can seek feedback on your work from demonstrators at the DPO Help Desk.